First Quarter Report, 2023 Peer Data for New England Credit Unions

 - Loans to shares.

-From there, we rank the credit unions across each of these key ratios and determine an overall ranking based on the average of all these ratios.
+From there, we rank the credit unions across each of these key ratios as well as total assets and determine an overall ranking based on the average of all these ratios.

 On the “all New England” tab, we have included comparable ratios for all credit unions in the U.S. and comparable prior period ratios for New England credit unions.